 In connection with the combination and financing, Equinix has made an offer to exchange cash and shares of common stock for all of the outstanding Senior Notes.
-The table below describes the amount the Company will pay for every \$1.00 of principal of Senior Notes exchanged.
+The tables below describe the amount the Company will pay for every \$1.00 of principal of Senior Notes exchanged and the aggregate consideration that will be given for the Senior Notes.